AdamRomanowski98/Selenium_Project/README.md

 5. Type mvn clean test allure:report allure:serve to run the tests along with allure report

 #Change configuration
-1. Go to src/test/java/com/deloitte/hackaton/TestsSetup
+Go to src/test/java/com/deloitte/hackaton/TestsSetup
-2. Change String webDriver value to:
+Change String webDriver value to
- -"chrome" - to run in Chrome browser with GUI -"chrome-headless" - to run in Chrome browser in headless mode -"edge" - to run in Microsoft Edge browser with GUI -"edge-headless" - to run in Edge browser in headless mode
+- "chrome" - to run in Chrome browser with GUI
+- "chrome-headless" - to run in Chrome browser in headless mode
+- "edge" - to run in Microsoft Edge browser with GUI
+- "edge-headless" - to run in Edge browser in headless mode

 #Project components